Former Yugoslav Republic of Macedonia country brief

 Bilateral trade and investment

 Australian trade and investment with the former Yugoslav Republic of Macedonia is negligible.
-In 2011 total two-way trade between our countries was valued at A$5.829 million, in favour of the former Yugoslav Republic of Macedonia by almost 4 to 1.
-Medical electrodiagnostic apparatus is Australia's largest export commodity, while imports mainly comprise clothing and a range of food products, in particular prepared or preserved vegetables and cereal preparations.
-Though investment levels are minimal, there has been some interest by Australian companies in investing in education services and mining.
+In 2011-12 total two-way trade between our countries was valued at A$5.56 million, in favour of the former Yugoslav Republic of Macedonia by more than 6 to 1.
+Computers, household equipment of base metal, measuring and analysing instruments, and telecom equipment and parts were Australia's largest export commodity.
+Imports mainly comprised vegetables, clothing, edible products and preparations, and cereal preparations.
+Though investment levels are minimal, there has been some interest by Australian companies in investing in education services and mining in the former Yugoslav Republic of Macedonia.

 In October 2009, Prime Minister Gruevski accompanied by then Foreign Minister Milososki visited Australia as a Guest of Government.
 During the visit, Prime Minister Gruevski and then Prime Minister Rudd concluded a social security agreement which entered into force on 1 April 2011.